-The display of the Drumlt Three-module can give a readout of up to 6 parameters.
-In general, these are three below the DATA buttons and three above the DATA controllers.
-The name of the parameter is always in the upper row (see example: SOUND, LAYER, VOICE, ATTACK, HOLD, DECAY) and the value to be edited beneath (see Example: ATTACK = .003).
+The display of the Drumlt Five MKII module can give a readout of up to 6 parameters.
+In general, these are three parameters below the DATA buttons and three above the DATA controls.
+The name of the parameter is always in the upper row (see example: SOUND, LAYER, VOICE, ATTACK, HOLD, DECAY) and the value to be edited is displayed beneath (see Example: ATTACK = .003).
+The separate vertical section on the right side of the display always shows on which menu page you currently are.

 However, there are pages in which the value extends over several fields.
 However, from the context it is obvious what it is about.
-In the example below, the entire second row is used for the KIT-name and the KIT number is displayed without a heading.
+In the example below, the entire second row is used for the KIT name and the KIT number is displayed without a heading.

-In addition, on some pages not all the buttons / controllers have a function assigned.
-On the page MIDI (see example below) two of the three controllers have no function.
+Also, on some pages not all of the buttons / controls have an assigned function.
+The KIT-CFUNC page (see example below) for instance has only one parameter.